Dan J. Harkey

 Echo Chambers and Algorithms

 Social media doesn’t reward accuracy; it rewards engagement.
 Outrage and affirmation spread faster than nuance.
-Over time, Americans live in echo chambers, where their beliefs are constantly reinforced by like-minded individuals and dissenting facts rarely break through, further solidifying illusion narratives.
+Over time, Americans live in echo chambers, where like-minded individuals constantly reinforce their beliefs, and dissenting facts rarely break through, further solidifying illusion narratives.

 The Trust Vacuum

-Institutional trust—government, media, even science—has collapsed to historic lows.
+Institutional trust, encompassing government, media, and even science, has reached historic lows.
 When official sources are suspect, alternative narratives, however flimsy, gain traction.
-Illusions thrive in this vacuum because they offer certainty in a world of complexity.
+Illusions thrive in this vacuum because they offer certainty in a complex world.

 The Post-Truth Paradigm

 This is more than lying.
 In post-truth politics, the very concept of objective reality is under siege.
-Politicians don’t just bend facts; they question whether facts matter at all.
-When truth becomes partisan, illusions aren’t mistakes—they’re strategy.
+Politicians don’t just bend facts; they question whether facts matter.
+In truth, inbecoming becomes a matter of illusion, not mistake; it’s a strategy.

 The Cost of Comforting Stories